What Is an InBody Scan? Your Complete Guide to Body Composition Analysis

 What Good Progress Looks Like on InBody Scans

-Here's what winning looks like when you track with InBody scans every 4-6 weeks:
+When you track with InBody scans every 4-6 weeks, here's what winning looks like.

-Remember: progress isn't always linear.
+Here's the important part.
+Progress isn't always linear.
 You might see a scan where body water is up and fat appears higher than expected.
 That doesn't mean you failed.
-It might just mean you had a high-sodium meal the night before, you're retaining water, or you're due for your menstrual cycle (for women).
+It might just mean you had a high-sodium meal the night before or you're retaining water.
+For women, it could be your cycle.
 This is why we recommend scanning every 4-6 weeks, not weekly.

 Why We Offer Free InBody Scans (And How to Get Yours)

-Most places charge $50-100 per InBody scan.
+Most places charge 50 to 100 dollars per InBody scan.
 We give them to you for free.
-Why?

 No purchase required.
 No strings attached.
 Just real support from people who actually care about your results.